You’ve launched your brand. You’ve developed a loyal fanbase. Now, you want to create and sell merchandise that features your brand.

 Let’s use our own brand, Shopify, as an example to show you how to go from idea to prototype.

 Shopify’s brand is about independence, resilience, creativity, and, of course, getting down to business.
-Using that as a starting place we can begin the merch-making process.

-1. Brainstorm and validate product ideas
+2. Brainstorm and validate product ideas with your audience

 Polling your audience for feedback has the added benefit of making them feel like they’re a part of the process and the products you eventually create.

 So, we did this with our own audience on Twitter to see what they’d want to see in potential Shopify merch.

 Based on the feedback we received, we prototyped the following merch ideas:

 - Shopify bag logo t-shirt/crewneck/hoodie.
 The Shopify bag is our iconic logomark and an obvious design to serve up for fans.